 Guidelines, requirements and standards for publication in the Rhetoric and Communications journal

-Manuscripts which do not comply with the requirements listed below are returned to the authors who can send them for the second time after revising them according to the standards.
+Manuscripts which do not comply with the requirements listed below are returned to the authors who can send their manuscript for the second time after revising them according to the standards.

-If the manuscripts are sent back in a version which does not comply with the requirements, the texts are returned to the authors without further consideration.
+If the manuscripts are sent back without the required revisions, the texts are returned to the authors without further consideration.

 Technical requirements and standards for formatting the text of the scientific article

 - The file starts with the author’s surname.

 - The text is in Windows Word format, font: Times New Romans; size: 12 pt; alignment: Justified; line spacing – Single.
 The text is to be saved as a .doc or .docx file.

 - Tables with more than 4 columns horizontally have to be sent in a separate image file.